keugnu/web-response-time-app/README.md

 # Web Response Time App
-This applicaiton's purpose is to run simultaneous user experience tests on many websites to measure the time it takes to load pages and/or functions of the websites defined in the configuration.
+This application's purpose is to run simultaneous user experience tests on many websites to measure the time it takes to load pages and/or functions of the websites defined in the configuration.

 ## Requirements